 Workers on this visa can take part in other work and study activity while in the UK.
 This includes doing voluntary work, and studying outside of their working hours.
 Unlike the tier 2 general visa category the tier 2 intra-company transfer visa does not lead to indefinite leave to remain at the end of five years.

 Tier 2 Intra-Company Transfer Workers on this visa who wish to leave their job and work for a new employer will need a new tier 2 visa.
 However, there is a cooling off period of twelve months before you can apply for another tier 2 visa.
-You cannot switch from Tier 2 Intra-company transfer to a Tier 2 General Visa.
+The cooling off period does not apply if the salary is £120,000 or more for a Tier 2 Intra-Company Transfer visa applicant or £159,600 or more for a Tier 2 General visa applicant.
+In most cases you cannot switch from a Tier 2 Intra-company transfer to a Tier 2 General Visa.

 Tier 2 visa holders are free to work for an additional 20 hours per week in the following circumstances: